 This Netflix production is an invitation to all of us to stop making fun or our suffering, stop self-deprecating, and instead dig a bit deeper to discover the whole story of being who we are.
 This event is free.
 You make a donation if you wish.
 At Lenoir-Rhyne University 2nd Floor Boardroom.
 Begin your Wordfest experience with a spoken-word celebration of the most difficult, most beautiful powers of telling our stories.
 FREE.
 Lenoir-Rhyne Boardroom on 2nd Floor.

-7 pm WORD Storytelling with Raymond Christian, Lee Lindsay, and DeWayne Barton
+7 pm WORD Storytelling with David Joe Miller, Lee Lindsay, and DeWayne Barton

 Saturday April 13